Green Party Mayor in Bowling Green, 2023!

 Volunteer!

 Come help us build the Green Future in Wood County!
 It's going to take hard work and a lot of people working together to create a real alternative to the two ordinary parties.
 We had over 20 volunteers for our booth at the Wood County Fair, last year.
-Right now, we have volunteers going door-to-door for Joe's campaign almost every night.
-One thing you can do is put up a lawn sign, and help us get the word out!
+In 2023, we had many volunteers going door-to-door for Joe's campaign almost every night.
+One thing you can do is help us get the word out!
 Go to the Contact page to hook up!

 Meet BG's next Mayor!